kgday/TrackTime/README.md

 # TrackTime
-Simple Time Tracker - Keep track of your time for billing or accounting purposes
+Simple Time Tracker - Keep track of your time for billing or accounting purposes.
+Written with F# and Avalonia via FuncUI.